 - I recommend making this recipe for homemade browning sauce.
 If you are short on time, a good store-bought brand is Grace which is labelled as "Browning".
 Note that browning sauce is not the same as Worcestershire sauce.

-- If you are using store bought browning then you will want 1-2 tsp as it more concentrated and bitter then my homemade version.
+- If you are using store bought browning then you will need 1-11/2 tsp as it more concentrated and bitter then my homemade version.

 - If you cannot find pimento berries, use ¼ teaspoon ground allspice instead.

-- I substituted tomato ketchup for organic tomato puree, which doesn't compromise the taste at all.
+- I substituted tomato ketchup for tomato puree, which doesn't compromise the taste at all.

-- Use warm water to keep the temperature consistent - a slow simmer will create a deep, enriched brown gravy.
+- Use hot water to keep the temperature consistent - a slow simmer will create a deep, enriched brown gravy.

 - Feel free to use dried thyme if you can't buy it fresh.